330. Informed Consent - Greater than Minimal Risk Research

 - When the research involves the collection of identifiable private information or identifiable biospecimens one of the following statements must be included:

-- Identifiers might be removed and the de-identified information or biospecimens used for future research or distributed to another investigator without additional informed consent from the subject; or,
+- Identifiers might be removed and the de-identified information or biospecimens used for future research or distributed to another investigator without additional informed consent from the participant; or,

-- The subject's information or biospecimens will not be used or distributed for future research studies even if identifiers are removed.
+- The participant's information or biospecimens will not be used or distributed for future research studies even if identifiers are removed.

 DHHS Additional Elements of Informed Consent

-DHHS regulations also require that when appropriate, research participants are provided with one or more of the following additional elements of informed consent (at §46.116(b)).
+DHHS regulations also require that when appropriate, research participants are provided with one or more of the following additional elements of informed consent (at §46.116(c)).

-The need to inform subjects of DHHS additional elements is determined by research design, subject populations, and level of risk.
+The need to inform participants of DHHS additional elements is determined by research design, participant populations, and level of risk.
 Investigators and the IRB must assess these factors for each project when considering if any of the additional elements are appropriate to ensure participants are fully informed.

-When appropriate, as determined by the PI or IRB, the following must be provided to participants:
+When appropriate, as determined by the Principal Investigator (PI) or IRB, the following must be provided to participants:

 - anticipated circumstances under which the volunteer's participation may be terminated by the investigator without regard to the participant's consent or willingness to continue to participate;